 Following the above clue, we understand that another possible explanation for what’s going on in these teams is that the command and control management style in these teams has reached some local optimum, meaning, quite frankly, that it works well.
 There is usually a talented team leader there, that works very hard, and a bunch of people doing what she says.
 The people around the leader usually admire her, which reinforces the same dynamics.
 “How can we decide anything without her in the loop?”
 The result is that the leader keeps working harder and harder and the other people of the team become smaller and smaller, but in some way, they are all happy about it.

 The team leader’s ego is well provided for in this situation, and the other team members are feeling blessed for having the opportunity of working with her.
 We call this the “Double Star Syndrome”: the team is working in a star formation (the leader in the middle) and the team leader becomes a star!

-In this situation it is no surprise the entire team is against Scrum events.
-Who needs planning if the leader does it alone and very good anyway?
+In this situation, it is no surprise the entire team is against Scrum events.
+Who needs planning if the leader does it alone and very well anyway?
 Who needs the daily meeting if the leader goes around telling everyone what to do?
-No doubt the retrospective is redundant too – let the leader think what should we do to improve
+No doubt the retrospective is redundant too – let the leader think about what should we do to improve

 But what’s wrong with this picture?